NYC set to require ‘bird-friendly’ glass on new construction

 Groups that monitor bird populations said they are thrilled at the prospect of the legislation’s adoption in New York City.

-“Long term this stands to have a significant impact in the birds that are passing through our city,” Chris Allieri, a board member of the Wild Bird Fund, said Saturday.
-“I think it will significantly reduce the number of birds passing through our city.”
+“Long term this stands to have a significant impact in the birds that live in and are are passing through our city,” Chris Allieri, a board member of the Wild Bird Fund, said Saturday.
+“I think it will significantly reduce the number of window collisions for birds in newly constructed buildings.”

 New York City Audubon estimates that 90,000 to 230,000 birds from hawks to hummingbirds are killed every year from flying into New York City buildings.